babafun/BlueberryProject/README.md

 # Blueberry Project

 Welcome to the Blueberry Project!
-This project is part of the QE Hackathon and aims to provide an innovative gaming experience using cutting-edge technology.
+This project is part of the QE Hackathon (which didn't happen...they promised us) and aims to provide an open-source library allowing an innovative gaming experience using basic technology.

 ## Project Overview